Katihar district: Demographics

 According to the 2011 census, Katihar district has a population of 3,071,029, roughly equal to the nation of Oman or the US state of Iowa.
 This gives it a ranking of 117th in India (out of a total of 640).
 The district has a population density of 1004 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 28.23%.
 Katihar has a sex ratio of 916 females for every 1000 males, and a literacy rate of 53.56%.
 8.92% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 8.57% and 5.86% of the population respectively.

 Religion

 Hinduism is the majority religion, although in rural areas Hindus and Muslims are in equal numbers.
 In the eastern part of the district Muslims are in majority.

+At the time of the 2011 Census of India, 25.86% of the population in the district spoke Surjapuri, 19.73% Hindi, 12.04% Bengali, 9.11% Urdu, 2.97% Santali and 2.29% Bhojpuri as their first language.
+25.46% spoke languages recorded as 'Others' under Hindi on the census.
+Surjapuri speakers are largely concentrated in Kadwa, Azamnagar, Barsoi and Balrampur blocks bordering West Bengal, while Bengali is nearly in majority in Amdabad block.

+Tourist places

+Katihar is a district in the state of Bihar, India, and while it may not be as well-known as some other tourist destinations, it does have a few places of interest for visitors.
+Here are some tourist places in and around Katihar: